 Something about a cozy soup that makes us want to curl up with a bowl and a good book.
 This soup delivers on the comfy factor with a brothy soup made with long cooked cabbage and onions.
-Chewy farro livens it up a bit and makes for a filling lunch or dinner.
+Chewy farro is an ancient grain that livens it up a bit and makes for a filling lunch or dinner.

 - Farro worked well here but you could also use pearled barley or kamut.

 - Cooking time will vary a bit based on the toughness of your cabbage and age or type of grain used.
 Give yourself a 10-15 minute window and taste as you go.

 Roasted broccoli is a staple in our houses.
 Why not add some creamy cheese sauce and crunchy quinoa to liven things up a bit?